d2mcs/d2mcs.github.io/README.md

 ## Running the Code

+#### Basic Use

+For those unfamiliar with git/python a step-by-step guide for Windows is provided [here](https://d2mcs.github.io/guide-windows.pdf)

 Python version 3.6+ is required.
 There are two package dependencies (jinja2 and tqdm) which can be installed using the requirements file (`pip install -r requirements.txt`).
 Output HTML reports can then be generated with `generate_predictions.py`.
 Probabilities depend on groups (specified in [data/ti10/groups.json](data/ti10/groups.json), matches (specified in [data/ti10/matches.json](data/ti10/matches.json)), and team ratings (specified in [data/ti10/elo_ratings.json](data/ti10/elo_ratings.json)).
 The command-line interface requires a single parameter specifying the number of samples to simulate.
 For example, to run the simulator 10000 times:

 ```